Updated: 20 June 2019

 PEXA has an automated stamp duty verification process that communicates with Revenue SA online, sending details from your PEXA Workspace to Revenue SA online for verification.
 On successful verification, RevenueSA responds with the stamp duty information required for lodgement and the payment of stamp duty.

-Once the connection with the duty system is made for this transaction, you can select Cog > Verify Duty to confirm the duty results.
+Once the connection with the duty system is made for this transaction, you can select Verify Duty from the Actions column to confirm the duty results.
 This can be used to confirm the correct duty amount at any time prior to settlement.

 In VIC, your responsibility is to prepare the Workspace and the Transfer document first, prior to completing a duty estimate in the online duties system.